JavBou/MISTProject1/README.md

 Query 6 lists all the distinct sponsor names and their respective donation amounts for teams that have less than three sponsors.

-This query is useful in detemining which teams not only have a low amount of sponsors, but if those respective sponsors tend to give higher or lower amounts depending on the total amount of sponsors that a team has.
-This query can also be used in determing possible relationships between number of sponsors and player performance or salary.
+This query is useful in determining which teams not only have a low amount of sponsors, but if those respective sponsors tend to give higher or lower amounts depending on the total amount of sponsors that a team has.
+This query can also be used in determining possible relationships between the number of sponsors and player performance or salary.

 ### Query 7